-On the article, I will be adding more CTA’s and will be working to add a strong headline or title to increase conversions.
+On the article, I will be adding more CTA’s and will be working on adding a strong headline or title to increase conversions.
 I will also be working on doing internal link building with other articles or may add a banner of the post in the sidebar of my homepage.

-“I will be adding more CTA’s on the article, and will be working to add a strong headline or title to increase conversions.”
+“I will be adding more CTA’s on the article, and will be working on adding a strong headline or title to increase conversions.”
 Click to tweet

 If required, I may also do a podcast, upload a video and may link a roundup post to it to increase sales.

-I need to break this question down into 3 separate parts, promotion, conversions, and making it goooood.
+I need to break this question down into 3 separate parts, promotion, conversions, and making it good.